tardate/LittleArduinoProjects/README.md

-# 294 Little Electronics and Arduino Projects
+# 295 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CD4060/CrystalOscillator](./Electronics101/CD4060/CrystalOscillator) - exploring the behaviour of the CD4060 ripple counter driven by a crystal oscillator.
+> Latest addition:sparkles: [FrequencyCounterKit](./Equipment/FrequencyCounterKit) - build and test a common PIC-based frequency counter kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like